-Match up the seams, this should be easier if they are ironed in opposite directions, and pin them.
+3. Then match up the seams, which should be easier if they are ironed in opposite directions, and pin them.

-Lay the quilt on the wadding and the backing fabric, when you trim the fabric leave around 2 inches all around the edges.
+5. Lay the quilt on the wadding and the backing fabric.
+Trim off the excess fabric leaving around 2 inches all around the edges.

-I sewed along the diagonals to create this effect, you can sew both sets of diagonals to create a crossed design if you wish.
+8. Sew along the diagonals to create this effect.
+You can then sew both sets of diagonals to create a crossed design if you wish.

 I used mine as a table runner but depending on the size you can use this simple technique to create whatever you fancy!

 Happy sewing!
 Comment below if you made your own simple quilt using this tutorial.

 Read more: 11 easy creative craft ideas to take your mind off coronavirus

 How do you keep the backing from moving while you are pinning it.
 Sometimes it’s wonky?

 Jennifer Sizeland says